 As prosecutors mull over their next move in a ruling that could affect the life sentences of teenage murderers, a neighbor of a murdered couple in the town of Hanover said she doesn't want the mastermind of the 2001 Zantop murders walking the streets.

+Dartmouth College professors Half and Susanne Zantop were stabbed to death by two Vermont teenagers planning to rob them in their Etna home.
 Robert Tulloch, who was 17 at the time, was convicted of first-degree murder and sentenced to life in prison without parole.
-(File photo)